-For the past 100 years, nestled on four acres at American Lake and dotted with old growth fir trees, Thornewood Castle has stood.
-Its fascinating history, however, goes back over 500 years.
+Thornewood Castle has stood for over 100 years, nestled among old growth fir trees on four acres at American Lake in Washington State.
+Its fascinating history, however, goes back more than 500 years.

 THE HOUSE THAT LOVE BUILT